 The inside and outside units are connected mainly by the refrigerant line.
 Examine these lines periodically to pinpoint any possible leaks.
 Current refrigerant is non-toxic, but older systems may have a liquid that is highly toxic.
 If you see any refrigerant leaks, it is best to call a professional for an evaluation.
 A refrigerant leak may indicate an associated problem within the system that only a professional can evaluate.

 Maintaining your HVAC system keeps your home and family comfortable throughout the seasons.
-Simple maintenance chores prolong the system’s life.
-Call a professional for any major problems or repairs to avoid further damage to the system.
+Simple preventive HVAC maintenance chores prolong the system’s life.
+Call a professional at Lex Air Conditioning and Heating today for any major problems or repairs to avoid further damage to the system.